-Volatile Organic Compounds (VOCs) analyzer play a critical role in atmospheric chemistry, acting as key precursors to ozone formation and secondary organic aerosols.
+VOC (Volatile Organic Compound) analyzer play a critical role in atmospheric chemistry, acting as key precursors to ozone formation and secondary organic aerosols.
 Governments now prioritize VOC management, listing them as the fifth major pollutant after COD, ammonia-nitrogen, SO₂, and NOx.
 Consequently, reducing industrial VOC emissions has become vital for global air quality improvement.

-The Volatile Organic Compounds (VOCs) analyzer integrates into an online monitoring system four key subsystems for precise industrial emissions control.
+The VOC (Volatile Organic Compound) analyzer integrates into an online monitoring system for precise industrial emissions control.
+The system has four key subsystems:

 VOCs Online Monitoring System structure